Human Immunodeficiency Virus

-Rapid HIV-1/2 antibody detection kits are simple and rapid assays that can provide results within 30 minutes and are useful when a preliminary screening test result is required and in non-clinical settings.
-Several home testing kits are now available, including OraQuick HIV Test that uses a sample of saliva, and Home Access HIV-1 Test System that requires a finger stick to obtain a serum sample that is then sent to a lab for rapid antibody testing.
+Rapid HIV-1/2 antibody detection kits provide results within 30 minutes and are most useful as a preliminary screening test in nonclinical settings.
+Several home testing kits are now available.
 Supplemental laboratory-based testing using the algorithm below should confirm all positive results of rapid tests.

 Step 2.
 HIV-1/HIV-2 antibody differentiation immunoassay is performed on all specimens positive by the initial combination screening assay above, in order to differentiate HIV-1 from HIV-2 infection.

 Step 3.
-HIV RNA detection by nucleic acid amplification (NAT) is the most sensitive test for identifying primary HIV infection and is used to resolve indeterminate results on the HIV-1/HIV-2 antibody differentiation assay above.
-It is also used to follow disease progression by detecting the "viral load".
+HIV RNA detection by nucleic acid amplification test is the most sensitive test for identifying primary HIV infection and is used to resolve indeterminate results on the HIV-1/HIV-2 antibody differentiation assay above.
+It is also used to follow disease progression by detecting the viral load.
 During acute infection, the viral load can be greater than 500,000 copies/mL, but it then falls significantly.

 CD4+ count is used to monitor the progression of HIV infection: the lower the value, the greater the risk for opportunistic infections.
-For example, Pneumocystis jiroveci pneumonia is more likely to occur with a CD4+ count of < 200 cells/μL, while cytomegalovirus infections occur with CD4+ counts < 75 cells/μL.
-Abnormal complete blood count (CBC) is common and may reveal leukopenia, lymphocytosis, thrombocytopenia, and/or anemia.
+For example, Pneumocystis jiroveci pneumonia is more likely to occur with a CD4+ count of < 200 cells/L, while cytomegalovirus infections occur with CD4+ counts < 75 cells/L. Abnormal complete blood count is common and may reveal leukopenia, lymphocytosis, thrombocytopenia, and/or anemia.

 HIV genotyping and phenotyping should be done to assess drug resistance.
-Up to 25% of persons receiving antiretroviral therapy can still transmit resistant HIV.
+Individuals on antiretroviral therapy can still transmit resistant HIV.

 Common classes of antiretroviral agents include:

-Nucleoside reverse transcriptase inhibitors (NRTIs): (e.g., zidovudine, tenofovir, tenofovir alafenamide, didanosine, lamivudine, emtricitabine, stavudine, abacavir)
+Nucleoside reverse transcriptase inhibitors (e.g., zidovudine, tenofovir, tenofovir alafenamide, didanosine, lamivudine, emtricitabine, stavudine, abacavir).

-Non-nucleoside reverse transcriptase inhibitors (NNRTIs): (e.g., efavirenz, nevirapine, delavirdine, r ilpivirine)
+Non-nucleoside reverse transcriptase inhibitors (e.g., efavirenz, nevirapine, delavirdine, rilpivirine).

-Protease inhibitors (PI): (e.g., indinavir, lopinavir, atazanavir, fosamprenavir, darunavir)
+Protease inhibitors (e.g., indinavir, lopinavir, atazanavir, fosamprenavir, darunavir).

-Integrase strand transfer inhibitor (INSTI or "integrase inhibitor"): (e.g., dolutegravir, elvitegravir, raltegravir)
+Integrase strand transfer inhibitor (or "integrase inhibitor") (e.g., dolutegravir, elvitegravir, raltegravir).

-All HIV-infected individuals should undergo HIV genotyping (i.e., antiretroviral resistance testing) following confirmation of diagnosis in order to inform selection of ART regimen.
-Once antiviral therapy begins, the CD4+ count and viral load should be assessed every 3-6 months, along with medication resistance studies if there is evidence of viral progression.
+All HIV-infected individuals should undergo HIV genotyping (i.e., antiretroviral resistance testing) following confirmation of diagnosis in order to inform selection of antiretroviral therapy regimen.
+Once antiviral therapy begins, the CD4+ count and viral load should be assessed regularly, along with medication resistance studies if there is evidence of viral progression.

-Pre-exposure prophylaxis (PrEP): indicated for people who are at high risk of contracting HIV but who are not yet infected.
-PrEP treatment consists of taking a daily pill (tenofovir and emtricitabine).
-When taken daily, PrEP has shown to be about 92% effective at preventing HIV infection in high risk individuals.
+Pre-exposure prophylaxis is indicated for people who are at high risk of contracting HIV but who are not yet infected.
+Pre-exposure prophylaxis treatment consists of taking a daily pill (tenofovir and emtricitabine).
+When taken daily, pre-exposure prophylaxis has shown to be about 92% effective at preventing HIV infection in high-risk individuals.

-Post-exposure prophylaxis (PEP): involves the use of anti-retroviral medication within 72 hours or less of an exposure to HIV to prevent seroconversion.
+Post-exposure prophylaxis involves the use of antiretroviral medication within 72 hours or less of an exposure to HIV to prevent seroconversion.

-Regular exercise can reduce some side effects of antiretroviral treatment.
+Regular exercise can reduce some antiretroviral therapy side effects.
 Aerobic exercise can help reduce total body and visceral fat and normalize lipid profiles in HIV-infected patients.
 Combinations of aerobic exercise and progressive resistive exercise (done for at least 20 minutes ≥ 3 times per week) may also lead to significant reductions in depressive symptoms and improvements in cardiopulmonary fitness, muscle strength, and quality of life.

-Psychological approaches can provide benefits for persons with HIV.
-Although further research is needed to confirm initial findings, available evidence suggests that excessive psychosocial stress can reduce resistance to opportunistic infections in HIV-positive persons.
-In women with HIV, higher indications of psychosocial stress increased the odds of developing progressive, persistent HPV-related squamous intraepithelial neoplasia 7-fold, compared with women experiencing the least life stress.
-Greater stress also accounted for 46% of the variance in recurrence of genital herpes lesions.
+Psychological treatment can be helpful.
+Some evidence suggests that stress reduces resistance to opportunistic infections in HIV-positive persons.
+In women with HIV, psychosocial stress has been shown to greatly increase the risk of developing progressive, persistent HPV-related squamous intraepithelial neoplasia.
+Greater stress was also shown to account for about half of the variance in recurrence of genital herpes lesions.
 Various psychological approaches are significantly associated with decreased viral load, higher CD4+ cell counts, and greater adherence to antiretroviral therapy.
 HIV-positive men assigned to cognitive-behavioral stress management or active coping interventions were shown to have greater numbers of CD4+ cells.